Crested caracara

 The crested caracara (Caracara plancus) is a bird of prey (raptor) in the falcon family, Falconidae.
 It was formerly placed in the genus Polyborus before being given in its own genus, Caracara.
 It is native to and found in the southern and southeastern United States, Mexico (where it is present in every state) and the majority of mainland Latin America, as well as some Caribbean islands.
 The crested caracara is quite adaptable and hardy, for a species found predominantly in the neotropics; it can be found in a range of environments and ecosystems, including semi-arid and desert climates, maritime or coastal areas, subtropical and tropical forests, temperate regions, plains, swamps, and even in urban areas.
 Documented, albeit rare, sightings have occurred as far north as Minnesota and the Canadian provinces of Alberta, Ontario, and Prince Edward Island.
 The southern extent of the crested caracara's distribution can reach as far as Tierra del Fuego and Magallanes Region, Chile.

-Palo Verde Nat'l.
-Park, Costa Rica.